 Lives and work in Miami Florida.

 Julia belongs to the generation of Venezuelan artists from the late nineties, whose proposals use contemporary experimental languages.
-The written word, contextual art and interdisciplinary research methods are the cornerstones in their practice and thinking.In the last fifteen years, she has explored visual media and technology in a research about written narratives and how they help construe images.
+The written word, photographic imagery, contextual art and the interdisciplinary research of the art methods are the central columns of her work and her intellectual development.
+Julia Zurilla is an artist recognized for her experience with video and technological media, transforming written narratives into visual images.

 Her work is included in major private and public collections such as: Mercantil Collection, Museum of Contemporary Art Mario Abreu in Maracay, Ateneo of Valencia and National Art Gallery (Venezuela), ExxonMobil Art Collection and Luciano Benetton Collection.

 Biographical Dictionary of venezuelan artists